AdobeDocs/audience-manager.en/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-contents.md

 Use `^a` (control-A or ASCII 001) to separate content in your metadata files.
 As these are non-printing characters, the syntax example above shows a pipe "|" for display purposes only.

-If needed, you may [download the example file - (20181105_0_1)](assets/20181105_0_1) in your editor of choice and adjust according to your actual metadata contents, as it already contains the required delimiter.
+If needed, you may download the example file - [20181105-0-1](assets/20181105-0-1) in your editor of choice and adjust according to your actual metadata contents, as it already contains the required delimiter.

 >[!IMPORTANT]
 >